omt4253-DS/Onkar_Portfolio/README.md

 •	Created web application for image verification (used OpenCV) and deployed on Google Cloud Platform.
 •	User uploaded images (Registration Folder) are compared with Verification (Verification Folder) images.
 •	Structural Similarity Score(SSIM) is calculated and if its greater than threshold, images are declared to be identical.

+- ⚡ Fun fact: I use tabs over spaces
+- 📫 How to reach me **omt4253@gmail.com**